mohuma/DAND_data-analysis/README.md

-This folder contains practice python scripts and jupyter notebook kernels created while studying the data analysis portion of the Data Analysis Nano Degree (DAND) program.
+This folder contains practice python scripts in jupyter notebook created while studying the data analysis portion of the Data Analysis Nano Degree (DAND) program.